samepage-network/samepage.network/docs/getting_started/install.md

 When you onboard a new Notebook onto SamePage, you are issued a new **Univeral Id** and a new **Token**.
 The Universal Id belongs to the Notebook you are using and identifies the notebook to the rest of the network.
 The Token belongs to you as a user and is granting your notebook access to use features on the network. **This token is considered sensitive data and should be kept safe.** If unauthorized parties were to gain access to it, they would be able to manipulate data in your Notebook.

 To onboard a new Notebook, the same onboarding modal will appear upon installing the extension to the new Notebook.
-This time, you will want to click the left button to `Use Existing Notebook`.
+This time, you will want to click the left button to `Add Another Notebook`.

-You will be prompted to enter the Notebook Universal Id and Token of a previous notebook you've added so that we can identify you as a user and know that you are authorized to connect a new Notebook.
+You will be prompted to enter your email and password so that we can identify you as a user and know that you are authorized to connect a new Notebook.

 ![](/images/docs/getting-started/onboarding-connect.png)